Robert S. Kerr (bishop): Biography

 Kerr studied at Trinity College in Connecticut and graduated with a Bachelor of Arts in 1940.
 Later he trained at the General Theological Seminary.
-Upon graduation in 1943, he was ordained deacon on February 28, 1943, by Bishop James De Wolf Perry of Rhode Island in Trinity church, Newport, Rhode Island.
+Upon graduation in 1943, he was made deacon on February 28, 1943, by Bishop James De Wolf Perry of Rhode Island in Trinity Church, Newport, Rhode Island.
 He was ordained priest on September 29 of the same year.
-Kerr served for some time as assistant at Cathedral of St John the Divine in New York City.
-He also served for some time as rector of St John's Church in Barre, Vermont.
+Kerr served as assistant at Cathedral of St John the Divine in New York City.
+He also served as rector of St John's Church in Barre, Vermont.
 In 1949 he became rector of Immanuel Church in Bellows Falls, Vermont.
 He also served as Dean of St Paul's Cathedral in Burlington, Vermont.
 In 1973, Kerr was elected Coadjutor Bishop of Vermont and was consecrated on March 16, 1974.
 After three months, on June 12, 1974, he succeeded as diocesan.
-He retired in 1986 and died in Burlington on November 18, 1988, because of a heart attack.
+He retired in 1986 and died in Burlington of a heart attack on November 18, 1988.